supermario/elm-pkg-js/readme.md

 ## Scope

 Initially the goal is this works with something non-intrusive i.e. Parcel.
-The idea is being tested out by a few people experimentally within the Lamdera alpha.
+The idea is being tested out by a few people experimentally with [Lamdera](https://lamdera.com).

 If we're happy with the design, it might make sense to share it with Elm community on Discourse as a general proposal for "packages-including-JS".

-In that broader context, it would probably be nice to have this system work nicely for all JS package management approaches (i.e. webpack, parcel, gulp, browserify, etc).
+In that broader context, it would probably be nice to have this system work nicely regardless of JS bundling/minification approaches (webpack, parcel, gulp, browserify, etc).